 Luxury: The Leela Palace New Delhi

-MUMBAI = See here a complete list of best Mumbai hotels.
+MUMBAI = See here a complete list of the best Mumbai hotels.

-Budget: Travellers Inn (or see HostelWorld for complete list of Mumbai hostels)
+Budget: Travellers Inn (or see HostelWorld for a complete list of Mumbai hostels)

 Mid-Range: Hotel Yogi Executive

 Luxury: The Oberoi Mumbai Hotel